AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IQuery/README.md

 IQuery Interface
 ================
-AutomationML 2.1 APIThe Query service provides methods to query relations modeled in an AutomationML document.
+The Query service provides methods to query relations modeled in an AutomationML document.
 The AMLEngine provides a default query service based on Linq (System.Xml.Linq).
 To get a better performance for queries, users can register a Lookup service which also implements this query interface but uses dictionary based queries.
 If ExternalReferences should be queried too, a [IExternalReferenceResolver][1] service should be registered.

   **Namespace:**  [Aml.Engine.Services.Interfaces][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)